 Good reward system on keeping track of users’ time of focusing on tasks.
 However, there is limited activities (tasks) that users could log into the app and visualize them in a calendar format.

-Based on the research as well as the proposed design challenge, here are the goals I am helping users to achieve:
+Based on the insights from the semi-structured interview, THE design challenge, and the JBTD framework discussed above, here are main prioritized goals I am helping users to achieve:

 View Sketches & Annotations

-In this stage, I did two rounds of testings to make sure my mid-fidelity designs make sense before moving into high-fidelity prototypes.
+In this stage, I did two rounds of tests to make sure my mid-fidelity designs make sense before moving into high-fidelity prototypes.

 I tried multiple variations of our primary features to explore possibilities before jumping into high-fidelity designs.
 I mainly experimented with interaction patterns and user interfaces that work best for users with ease.